hiyankey/hiyankey/README.md

-# Hi!
-I’m Emmanuel

-I'm a Software Engineer living and working in New York.
+Hi there 👋

+I'm a design engineer @ soon.

+Previously ??

 * [Find out more about me](https://portfolio-yans-projects-ae27286d.vercel.app/)
 * [I tweet about web development, tech and life](https://twitter.com/hiyankey)